Human Motion Instruction Tuning: Experiments

 \paragraph{Evaluation on Mo-RepCount.} We evaluated LLaMo on the Mo-RepCount dataset to assess its ability to capture fine-grained motion details and complex temporal features required for accurate repetition counting.
 For a fair comparison, we trained all state-of-the-art models, including RepNet~\cite{wandt2019repnet}, TransRAC~\cite{hu2022transrac}, PoseRAC~\cite{yao2023poserac} and EScounts~\cite{sinha2024every}, on the Mo-RepCount dataset without using any additional data.
 As presented in Table~\ref{table:mo-repcount-evaluation}, LLaMo outperforms the RepNet and TransRAC across almost all metrics.
 Since both of them are models built for loop counting tasks, the effect of our model on this task is convincing, which shows that LLaMo is also competent in capturing the details of the motion and videos.

-While LLaMo did not outperform EScounts and poseRAC, which are specialized for counting tasks, on many metrics, LLaMo achieved amazing results on the OBZ metric, demonstrating that LLaMo has an unmatched ability to accurately capture motion details and spatio-temporal relationships.
-These results show that our model, LLaMo, has an outstanding ability to get rewarding results on motion and video fine-grained tasks.
-This demonstrates the potential of LLaMo's applications on motion and video detail tasks.
+While LLaMo did not outperform the specialized counting models EScounts and poseRAC on many metrics, it excelled on the OBZ metric, demonstrating an unmatched ability to capture fine-grained motion details and spatio-temporal relationships.
+These results confirm LLaMo’s strong potential in motion and video analysis, underscoring its suitability for detail-oriented tasks and applications.

-We demonstrated LLaMo's capabilities across a range of tasks, from generalized motion analysis to specialized motion tasks and fine-grained motion recognition.
-Furthermore, our evaluation highlighted LLaMo's ability to accurately capture essential features in both video and motion modalities.